Causes and Treatment Options for Leg Ulcers

 How does diabetes affect my risk of peripheral vascular disease?

-Diabetes significantly raises the risk of Peripheral Vascular Disease (PVD) by accelerating atherosclerosis, leading to reduced blood flow in the limbs.
-Early detection, blood sugar control, and lifestyle changes are key to managing both diabetes and PVD effectively.
+Diabetes increases the risk of Peripheral Vascular Disease (PVD) by accelerating atherosclerosis, which reduces blood flow to the limbs.
+Early detection, blood sugar control, and lifestyle changes are essential for managing both diabetes and PVD effectively.

 Key Facts About Peripheral Vascular Disease